What Are the 6 Most Common Types of Metal Working?

 What is Forging?

 Forging is one of the oldest and most reliable types of metal working, involving shaping metal by applying compressive forces, usually through a hammer or press.
-It can be performed at high temperatures (hot forging) or at room temperature (cold forging), depending on the metal and the project’s requirements.
+These metal working tools are crucial in the forging process to ensure that metal is shaped efficiently and effectively.
+Depending on the metal and the project’s requirements, forging can be performed at high temperatures (hot forging) or at room temperature (cold forging).

 Common Uses and Benefits of Forging

 Forging creates parts that are stronger and more durable because the metal’s grain structure is aligned.
-This makes forging ideal for parts that require toughness, such as automotive components, aircraft parts, and tools.
+The metal working tools involved in forging—such as hammers and presses—apply the necessary force to align this grain structure, making it ideal for parts that require toughness, such as automotive components, aircraft parts, and tools.

-• Hot Forging: Involves heating the metal above its recrystallization temperature.
+• Hot Forging Tools: Used to heat the metal above its recrystallization temperature before applying compressive forces.

-• Warm Forging: A balance between hot and cold forging, offering a mix of strength and ductility.
+• Warm Forging Tools: A balance between hot and cold forging, allowing for a mix of strength and ductility, these tools are versatile in different conditions.

 2. Casting – Pouring Molten Metal into Molds